pbarry25/tsw/README.md

 * keep this code straight-forward to read+understand
 * keep this code simple:
    * only rely on Python 3 standard libraries
+   * rely on external mechanisms to trigger/schedule the script (don't build into this code!)
    * rely on external mechanisms to take alert actions (don't build into this code!)
 * maintain ease-of-use for users